 The Commercial Vehicle Safety Alliance (CVSA) is the premier commercial vehicle safety organization that provides education, training, outreach and networking with all states, federal agencies and private industry to increase uniform enforcement of federal and state regulations.
 This partnership continually updates the Out of Service Criteria and reviews the newest technology and enforcement practices.
 Currently, there are ten committees running simultaneously with agendas specific to their topics: Crash Data and Investigation Standards, Driver-Traffic Enforcement, Enforcement and Industry Modernization, Hazardous Materials, Information Systems, Passenger Carrier, Policy and Regulatory Affairs, Size and Weight, Vehicle and Training.
 In addition to these committees, there is usually a Technology and Federal Programs Forum providing the most current information on a variety of topics.
-To remain current in all topic areas, Maryland sends 1 or 2 from the MDOT/SHA and 1 from the Maryland Department of Environment (sub-grantee section).
+To remain current in all topic areas, Maryland sends 1 from the MDOT/SHA and 1 from the Maryland Department of Environment (sub-grantee section).

-The cost to the MCSAP program for recent CVSA conferences was approximately \$2,000.
+The cost to the MCSAP program for recent CVSA conferences was previously \$2,000.

-While the registration fee for CVSA conferences remain consistent, other costs can vary widely depending on the geographical location of the conferences and other changing costs such as airfare and accommodations.
+The registration fee for CVSA has increased as with some other expenses.
+Other costs can vary widely depending on the geographical location of the conferences and other changing costs such as airfare and accommodations.